 Generally, unless otherwise mentioned in the text, the ratio is this: Kalka 1: Sneha 4: Kashya 16 (1:4:16).
-This precise process ensures absorption of the active therapeutic properties.
+This precise process ensures the absorption of active therapeutic properties.

-Tailams will typically have the color, smell and taste of the herbs used and have the consistency of the base oil.
+Tailams will typically have the color, smell, and taste of the herbs used and have the consistency of the base oil.
 When a considerable quantity of milk is used in the remedy, the oil becomes thick and in cold weather may condense further.

 Tailams are most often used externally for Abhyanga.
 Some oils are also used internally.
 If so, it should be taken with Anupan.
 If Anupan is not recommended, it should be taken with warm water or warm milk.